roura356a/csk/intl.en-US/Cloud-native AI user guide/AI console usage guide/O&M/AI Dashboard.md

 ## View the GPU resource usage and resource quotas in different namespaces

 **Note:** Before you use the monitoring component, you must install **ack-ai-dashboard** and configure access to the AI Dashboard page.
-For more information about how to install and access AI Dashboard, see[Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information about how to install and access AI Dashboard, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

 You can perform the following operations on the AI Dashboard page: